 Not minor if: The inner PA fence does not provide delay attempts at unauthorized exits from the PA and/or the intrusion detection system was not operable in any part of the isolation zones upon discovery.

-Example c: Licensee does not perform testing of perimeter intrusion detection system for all potential exploitation methods within the adversary characteristics.
+Example 10c: Licensee does not perform testing of perimeter intrusion detection system for all potential exploitation methods within the adversary characteristics.

 Violation: Failure to meet 10 CFR 73.46(g) that requires a test and maintenance program for intrusion alarms, emergency exit alarms, communications equipment, physical barriers, and other physical protection related devices and equipment.